-The mainboard has five PCI buses that support 32-bit/33 MHz PCI devices.
 The PCI bus is the key interface that communicates between the north and the south bridge.

 Hardware management support

 The mainboard supports a power management function that conforms to the power saving standards of the U.S. Environmental Protection Agency (EPA) Energy Star program.
 It also offers Plug-and-Play feature which helps save users from configuration problems, thus making the system more user-friendly.